Play Monopoly Day

 Also See: Pumpkin Recipes Galore and Holiday Recipes

-Ecards Send a free Ecard daily for just about any November calendar holiday, occasion, observance, or event.
-Or, just for the fun of it!
+Ecards – Send a free Ecard for Play Monopoly Day or just about any November calendar holiday, occasion, observance, or event.
+Undoubtedly, it’s fun for both the sender and the recipient.

 Holiday Insights, where every day in November is a holiday, a bizarre or wacky day, an observance, or a special event.
-Join us in the daily calendar fun each and every day of the year.
+Therefore, please join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+In addition to Play Monopoly Day, there are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
 People and organizations are creating new holidays regularly.
 November holidays are no exception.
-Consequently., at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.